 - 1. Courses completed at post-high school institutions.
 The cost of such course work will be borne by the student or the district based on the student's program. - 2.
-Three (3) high school completion courses from an Oregon Community College or three (3) quarter hours of post high school course work is equivalent to one unit of high school credit.
-The student must be enrolled as a member of the Lowell High School student body at the time credit is granted.
+Three (3) quarter hours of post high school course work is equivalent to .5 of high school credit.
+The student must be enrolled as a member of the Lowell High School student body at the time credit is granted. - 3.
+Students can earn up to 2 credits of electives for work experience. .5 credit will be awarded for 130 hours of work experience.